 Extracellular serine and glycine are required for mouse and human skeletal muscle stem and progenitor cell function

-Skeletal muscle regeneration relies on muscle-specific, adult stem cells (MuSCs), MuSC progeny, muscle progenitor cells (MPCs), and a coordinated myogenic program that is influenced by the extracellular environment.
+Skeletal muscle regeneration relies on muscle-specific adult stem cells (MuSCs), MuSC progeny, muscle progenitor cells (MPCs), and a coordinated myogenic program that is influenced by the extracellular environment.
 Following injury, MPCs undergo a transient and rapid period of population expansion, which is necessary to repair damaged myofibers and restore muscle homeostasis.
-Certain pathologies (e.g., metabolic disease and muscle dystrophies) and advanced age are associated with dysregulated muscle regeneration.
-The availability of serine and glycine, two nutritionally, non-essential amino acids, is altered in humans with these pathologies and these amino acids have been shown to influence the proliferative state of non-muscle cells.
-Our objective was to determine the role of serine/glycine on MuSC/MPC function.
+Certain pathologies (e.g., metabolic diseases and muscle dystrophies) and advanced age are associated with dysregulated muscle regeneration.
+The availability of serine and glycine, two nutritionally non-essential amino acids, is altered in humans with these pathologies, and these amino acids have been shown to influence the proliferative state of non-muscle cells.
+Our objective was to determine the role of serine/glycine in MuSC/MPC function.

-For in vitro experiments, primary, human MPCs (hMPCs) were used and for in vivoexperiments young (4-6 mo) and old (>20 mo) mice were used.
+Primary human MPCs (hMPCs) were used for in vitro experiments, and young (4–6 mo) and old (>20 mo) mice were used for in vivo experiments.
 Serine/glycine availability was manipulated using specially formulated media in vitro or dietary restriction in vivo followed by downstream metabolic and cell proliferation analyses.

 We identified that serine/glycine are essential for hMPC proliferation.
-Dietary restriction of serine/glycine, in a mouse model of skeletal muscle regeneration, lowered the abundance of MuSCs 3 days post injury.
-Stable-isotope tracing studies showed that hMPCs rely on extracellular serine/glycine for population expansion because they exhibit a limited capacity for de novo serine/glycine biosynthesis.
+Dietary restriction of serine/glycine in a mouse model of skeletal muscle regeneration lowered the abundance of MuSCs 3 days post-injury.
+Stable isotope-tracing studies showed that hMPCs rely on extracellular serine/glycine for population expansion because they exhibit a limited capacity for de novo serine/glycine biosynthesis.
 Restriction of serine/glycine to hMPCs resulted in cell cycle arrest in G0/G1.
-Extracellular serine/glycine were necessary to support glutathione and global protein synthesis in hMPCs.
-Finally, using an aged mouse model we find that reduced serine/glycine availability augmented intermyocellular adipocytes 28 days post injury.
+Extracellular serine/glycine was necessary to support glutathione and global protein synthesis in hMPCs.
+Using an aged mouse model, we found that reduced serine/glycine availability augmented intermyocellular adipocytes 28 days post-injury.

-These studies demonstrate that despite an absolute requirement of serine/glycine for MuSC/MPC proliferation, de novo synthesis is inadequate to support these demands making extracellular serine and glycine conditionally essential for efficient skeletal muscle regeneration.
+These studies demonstrated that despite an absolute serine/glycine requirement for MuSC/MPC proliferation, de novo synthesis was inadequate to support these demands, making extracellular serine and glycine conditionally essential for efficient skeletal muscle regeneration.